 Social Anxiety Disorder / Social Phobia

-When someone is shy they may feel uncomfortable or hesitant around certain people, but they're not as physically nervous and keyed up as a person with social anxiety.
 Also, when someone is shy they may worry about being seen as quiet or boring.
-Someone with Social Anxiety Disorder may worry about that too, but also about coming across as obviously anxious and uncomfortable, which they believe that will lead to them being rejected and embarrassed.
-Because it is more severe, Social Anxiety Disorder also has more of a negative effect on people's lives.
-Someone who is a little shy may still be able to go to a party, but they'll hang back.
-A person with a bad case of Social Phobia may feel too nervous around people to be able hold down a job.
+Someone with Social Anxiety Disorder may worry about that too, but also about coming across as obviously anxious and uncomfortable, which they believe will lead to them being rejected and embarrassed.
+Because it's more severe, Social Anxiety Disorder also has much more of a negative effect on people's lives.
+Someone who is a little shy may not contribute much to a group conversation.
+Someone with a serious case of Social Phobia may feel too nervous around people to be able to hold down a job.

 Criteria for Social Anxiety Disorder / Social Phobia

 Below are two sets of criteria for diagnosing someone with Social Anxiety Disorder.
-The descriptions below come from two sources, the Diagnostic and Statistical Manual, 4th Edition (DSM-IV), and the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).
-The DSM-IV is published by the American Psychiatric Association.
+The descriptions below come from two sources, the Diagnostic and Statistical Manual, 5th Edition (DSM-5), and the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).
+The DSM-5 is published by the American Psychiatric Association.
 The ICD-10 is based on classifications from the World Health Organization.

 If you actually have Social Phobia you probably already know all about it.
 If not, this may be interesting reading.
-I'd caution anyone not to try and diagnose themselves or anyone else just based on some descriptions.
+I'd caution anyone not to try to diagnose themselves or anyone else just based on some descriptions.
 A qualified professional has to make that call.
-Also, lots of people can read the criteria for various mental health issues and see little pieces of themselves in them, but that's usually a far cry from being officially diagnosable.
+Lots of people can read the criteria for various mental health issues and see little pieces of themselves in them, but that's usually a far cry from being officially diagnosable.

-Note: In children, there must be evidence of the capacity for age-appropriate social relationships with familiar people and the anxiety must occur in peer settings, not just in interactions with adults.
+Note: In children, the anxiety must occur in peer settings and not just during interactions with adults.

-D. The feared social or performance situations are avoided or else are endured with intense anxiety or distress.
+D. The social situations are avoided or endured with intense fear or anxiety.

 ICD-10 Criteria for Social Phobia: